 Range Emergency Care Course

-The Range Emergency Care Course (RECC)* will teach you how to recognize and safely respond to various life-threatening emergencies, enabling you to manage and stabilize victims until professional help arrives.
+The Range Emergency Care Course (REC Course)* will teach you how to recognize and safely respond to various life-threatening emergencies, enabling you to manage and stabilize victims until professional help arrives.

-RECC covers conditions such as respiratory and cardiac arrest, obstructed airway, heat stroke, gunshot wounds, seizures, envenomation (stings and bites), hypoglycemia, and burns.
+REC students will learn about what to do for cardiac arrest, obstructed airway, heat stroke, gunshot wounds, seizures, envenomation (stings and bites), hypoglycemia, and burns.
 You will learn when and how to effectively use several potentially life-saving devices such as tourniquets, dressings (including hemostatic), chest seals, oral glucose, and thermal blankets.
+All treatments are in accordance with the National Registry of Emergency Medical Technicians (NAEMT), the American Heart Association (AHA), the National Athletic Trainers’ Association (NATA), and various other subject matter experts.

 *Completion of RECC is not a license to practice medicine: Rather, it is intended to inform and educate you about effective methods to recognize and treat emergencies when no practical alternative is available, i.e. professional help is delayed or unavailable.
 Certified medical personnel are subject to the regulations and statutes governing their respective field.